Sign Up

 Fibroadenomas

 The most common cause of benign lumps in the breast is fibroadenomas (Stachs et al., 2019).
-They are usually painless, soft, round, with a rubber-like feel, and can be easily moved.
-They are typically found in women between the ages of 20-30 and are not sources of pain.
+They are usually painless, soft, round, with a rubber-like feel, can be easily moved, and usually do not cause pain.
+They are typically found in women between the ages of 20-30.

 Fibroadenoma